Bestmart721/novitai.github.io/contents/career/senior-android-dev.md

 * 5+ years of commercial experience within an Android Development role
 * Familiarity with RESTful APIs to connect Android applications to back-end services
 * Able to explore, understand and integrate with poorly documented services
-* Strong understanding of Android app architecture, Android UI, Android Studio, and Android NDK
+* Strong understanding of Android app architecture, Android UI, Android Studio
+* Basic understanding of Android NDK and gradle
 * A positive attitude with an ability to learn and apply new information effectively and quickly